-- Palate – Mmmmm… smooth, balanced and well rounded with a nice fruity fullness, a bit of that coconut oil, orange spices, perhaps some light sherry influences with dried figs or dates
+- Palate – Mmmmm… smooth, balanced, and well-rounded with a nice fruity fullness, more of that coconut oil, orange spices, and perhaps some light sherry influences with dried figs or dates

 - Finish – Peppery – black peppercorn specifically – initially seemed quite long, but after the next sip didn’t seem to have quite such a long strong staying power – still eminently pleasant though

 At first whiff – we knew we were in for something good.
-And first sip?
-Ahhhhh finally a proper whisky.
-For some this was after months… even a year deprived of a decent dram.
+And with the first sip?
+Ahhhhh… finally a proper whisky.
+For some this was after months… even a year being deprived of a decent dram.

 I braved adding some water to see how it shifted the dram dynamic…

-- Nose – For me, at least, it brought out a nutty dimension, even some nasturtiums, kept the fruitiness on the nose
+- Nose – For me, at least, it brought out a nutty dimension, even some nasturtiums, kept the fruitiness on the nose, including melon!

 - Palate – Initially a bit spicier, it retained its character with a malty fruity approach… even creamier and almost reminded me of a good masala chai chased by chocolate

-Overall, we found it was an easy happy whisky – well crafted and friendly.
-Something refreshing yet eminently satisfying.
+Overall, we found it was an easy happy whisky – well-crafted and friendly.
+Something refreshing yet satisfying.

 Dried fruits, vanilla and toffee upfront.
 With a little water, a salty tang appears along with caramelised fruits indicating a depth of flavour.
 The palate has an initial burst of brine leading onto warming toffee apples and hazlenuts.
 This is followed by dates, chocolate orange and spiced tea cake.
 The mouth feel is overwhelmingly rich and weighty.